SoftwareAG/c8y-docs/content/device-sdk/cpp-bundle/use.md

 layout: redirect
 ---

 Before we really get started, we need a Cumulocity IoT account.
-Go to <https://cumulocity.com> and apply for a free trial.
+Go to <https://{{< URL >}}> and apply for a free trial.
 Click **Try for free** on the top-right corner.
 After signing-up and logging to your tenant, you can find the device registration page in the Device Management application.
 Later we will show how you may register a device in Cumulocity IoT using the library.

 ![Cumulocity IoT Registration Page](/images/cpp/img/registerd.png)